• Skip to primary navigation

 PuTTY mysqldump success

 This means the database is being built and saved.
-By default, newwebdb.sql is placed in the root directory of the user example.
+By default, the database, which I namednewwebdb.sql is placed in the root directory/folder of the user example.
 Let me repeat, for emphasis, the .SQL file will be saved to the root directory of the FTP username, NOT the root directory of the website.

 At this point I go and make a cup of tea but the time it takes to build depends on the size of your database.